Publication in Natural Resources Research: Ore-Waste Discrimination with Adaptive Sampling

 From theory to practice

 If the Mathematical Geosciences paper laid the theoretical foundation, this paper is where the rubber meets the road.
+This was always intended as the “applied companion” to the theoretical work – the proof that the formalism was not just elegant mathematics but something that could survive contact with real geological complexity.
 Here we take the information-driven sampling framework and apply it directly to real mining problems – specifically, ore-waste discrimination for grade control and short-term mine planning.

 The central question is practical: given a limited budget of samples, how should they be distributed to best distinguish ore from waste in a mining block?
 The standard industry practice relies on regular grid drilling patterns.
 Our work demonstrates that an adaptive, information-guided strategy can do significantly better.